 If you are not a current VWCC student, apply to the college by completing a VWCC Application.
 Please make sure you indicate your plan of study as Career Studies Certificate: Introduction to Surgical Technology (curricular/credit classes) on the college application.

 All NEW students intending to enroll in classes at Virginia Western should consider contacting the Enrollment Center staff in Chapman Hall, if they have basic questions about direct enrollment, course requirements, financial aid, etc. You may need an appointment to visit the Enrollment Center and it’s a great way to learn more about available resources.
+They may allow walk-in appointments as well.
 They will refer you to A New Student Advisor, if needed, or to one of the pre-admission advisor for Surgical Technology, when necessary.